Get a property report and suburb profile for any property in Mermaid Waters

 Mermaid Waters demographics

 Mermaid Waters, located on the Gold Coast in Queensland, is a picturesque suburb known for its canal waterways and relaxed coastal lifestyle.
-With a population of 13,088, it offers a serene environment that appeals to families, retirees, and professionals seeking a balance between urban convenience and natural beauty.
-The median age of 40 suggests a mature community, with many residents enjoying the suburb's tranquil setting and proximity to the beach.
+With a population of 13,088, it offers a serene environment that appeals to families and retirees alike.
+The median age of 40 suggests a mature community, with many residents enjoying the balance of suburban tranquility and proximity to the vibrant Gold Coast attractions.

-The suburb's housing market is characterized by a high rate of home ownership, with 35.4% of properties owned outright and 35.0% owned with a mortgage.
-This indicates a stable community with long-term residents who value the security and investment potential of property ownership.
-Additionally, 29.6% of properties are rented, providing options for those seeking flexibility or temporary accommodation in this desirable location.
+The suburb's housing landscape is quite balanced, with a significant portion of properties owned outright (35.4%) and a similar percentage owned with a mortgage (35.0%).
+This indicates a stable community with a mix of long-term residents and new homeowners.
+Renting is also a viable option, with 29.6% of properties available for rent, catering to those seeking flexibility or a temporary stay in this idyllic location.

 Mermaid Waters infrastructure, key developments and investment opportunities